pceftpos/Examples/Test.Angular.SignalR/README.md

     Microsoft.NETCore.App (2.1.0)

 ## __Usage__
-__Please note, if you want to get notifications from the REST API you should deploy your POS API.
+__Please note, if you want to get notifications from the REST API you should deploy your POS server.
 The notifications will not be shown at the Client for localhost__

 Once the application is running you will see the following page with Home, Pinpad and Settings tabs.<br/>
 ![POS Start](Docs/pos_txn.png)